• Skip to primary navigation

 There are small and large nuances alike involved in imaginal exposure.
 Here is a list of some key tips, but remember that this is one of the key benefits of a specialty provider of exposure therapy.
 You can additionally look at “10 Tips for Effective ERP,” which covers important details related to all types of exposure.

 Catch All Compulsions.
-Mental compulsions and avoidance are compulsions.
+Mental compulsions and avoidance are still compulsions.
 Reassurance from others (including your therapist) is compulsive.
 Learn to get rid of all of it.
 Distraction from fear is avoidance.
 Gotta catch ‘em all!

 Conceptualize Your Core Fear.
 Skipping your core fear conceptualization.